htoh-io/help-center/src/content/docs/en/htoh-trip-connect/bookings-from-agency.md

 ## I booked through my company's tool

-<span style="background-color:lightcyan;">Examples of company tools: KDS, TravelCash, The Treep, Rydoo, TripActions, TravelPerk, ...</span>
+Examples of company tools: KDS, TravelCash, The Treep, Rydoo, TripActions, TravelPerk, ...

 1. Make your booking through the tool
 2. Once payment is made, retrieving the booking may take a few minutes